Hong Kong at the 2018 Winter Olympics

-Hong Kong competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
+Hong Kong, a special administrative region (SAR) of the People's Republic of China, sent a delegation to compete at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
+The delegation competed under the name "Hong Kong, China" (中國香港).
+This was the SAR's 5th appearance at a Winter Olympics.
 Hong Kong's team consisted of one female alpine skier, Arabella Ng.